vellankis-space/execution-plane/PROJECT_REVIEW_INCOMPLETE_AREAS.md

 ## Executive Summary

-This document identifies incomplete implementations, placeholders, and areas requiring attention in the AI Agents Orchestration Platform.
+This document identifies incomplete implementations, placeholders, and areas requiring attention in the AI Agents Intelligentic AI.
 The project has a solid foundation with most core features implemented, but several areas need completion for production readiness.

 ---